andyaiken/tasks/SPEC.md

 | 1.5 up to 2.0 | Late | orange |
 | 2.0 and above | Overdue | red |

 The main screen shows tasks with staleness ≥ 0.8, sorted by staleness descending within each section (§8), so colour and order always agree.
+On a solo list the tasks sit under band headings — Overdue, Late, Due, Due soon — in that order, and empty bands are left out; the heading replaces a per-row band label.
 Paused, deleted and completed tasks never appear.
 No date columns, no calendar.

 ## 6. The overdue question